 This is a fantastic drone that will introduce beginners into the world of FPV (First Person View) flying.
 This is because the Syma X5SW has a 0.3MP camera that beams video straight down to your smartphone so you can see exactly what the drone sees from your phone.
 The built in 6 axis gyroscope means that the drone remains strong and stable even in strong winds.

 The main drawback on this drone is the charge time – it takes about 120 minutes to charge for 6 minutes of fly time.
-This shouldn’t be an issue if you don’t mind waiting that long but I personally do!
-It also has a 50-meter range when flying which is okay, but not great.
+This shouldn’t be an issue if you don’t mind waiting that long.
+It also has a 50-meter range when flying which is also a good distance for a beginner.